sreguzzoni/assistant-prompts/docs/coding-standards.md

 Before committing any Terraform code, ensure:

 - [ ] Repository has `modules/`, `dev/`, `staging/`, `prod/` folders
+- [ ] README.md contains only project info, requirements, and usage instructions
 - [ ] Each module has `variables.tf`, `main.tf`, `outputs.tf`
 - [ ] Each environment has `main.tf`, `locals.tf`, `provider.tf`, `versions.tf`, `state.tf`
 - [ ] All `.tf` files use `#############################################` comments to separate modules